Adult Re-Education Fund

-LeeAnn possessed both an innocence and slyness at the same time.
-She was honest, witty, beautiful, sweet, loving and kind hearted.
+LeeAnn possessed both innocence and slyness at the same time.
+She was honest, witty, beautiful, sweet, loving, and kind-hearted.
 She always put others first.
 She had energy and a smile that lit up the room when she entered.
 She was quick to joke and the first to forgive.
 LeeAnn would befriend anyone and made everyone feel comfortable and welcomed.
 She was the type of person that you could call in the middle of the night and she would drop everything she was doing just to listen.
 LeeAnn also had an amazing ability to find a silver lining in the darkest of clouds.

 LeeAnn meant many things to many people but when you ask, everyone will agree that she was the true meaning of a friend.
-She may be gone, but LeeAnn will not be forgotten by those whom were lucky enough to know her.
+She may be gone, but LeeAnn will not be forgotten by those who were lucky enough to know her.

 Christine Dowling Scholarship Endowment Fund

 Chris was a 4th grade teacher at St. Michael’s Catholic School in Greenfield for 33 years.
 She was innovative, creative, and project-oriented.
 She is fondly remembered for making learning fun and instilling a love of reading in her students.
 Chris celebrated life and was always interested in learning new things and incorporating them in her classroom and in her life.
 Although she was a kidney dialysis patient, she never gave up and continued to teach despite many struggles with her health.